-When it comes to software or technology in general, we’re used to change.
-We expect – and even demand – regular updates, fresh and exciting features, new releases.
-In order to remain relevant, it’s vital to stay ahead of the game: and our corporate intranet must do the same.
+When it comes to technology, we’re used to change.
+We expect – and even demand – regular updates, fresh features, and new releases.
+If it’s business software then these updates are even more important as they enable organizations to remain relevant.
+A company intranet must do the same — here’s how yours can.

 When developers constantly focus on – and chase – the ‘next Big Thing’, they can risk deviating from the original reason that tool exists in the first place.
 We can add as many bells and whistles as we like, but if the tool doesn’t perform its core job, it’s doomed to fail.